luchogallo92/luchogallo92/README.md

 Im luciano gallo, an industrial designer from Argentina with a focus on programming technologies

-💼 Actual Job:
+💼 About me:
 -  I’m currently working in L.G.I.
 Eyewear Production 😎
 - 👯 I’m looking to collaborate on Frontend projects

-🖥️ Tech Knowledge:
+👨🏼‍💻 Tech Knowledge:
-- 🌱 Javascript / Node.JS / Phyton
+- 🖥️ Javascript / Node.JS / Phyton

 🎓 My Studies:
 - Industrial Designer on University of Palermo